Prune Belly Syndrome

 An abdominal mass may sit above the pubic bones—this is a result of an expanded bladder.

 The urinary tract organs may be easy to feel through the abdominal area.

-An outline of the intestines may be visualized through the abdomen including visualization
+An outline of the intestines may be seen through the abdomen.

-Absence of testes in the scrotum may be present in males.
+Absence of testes in the scrotum in males.

 There may be underdeveloped muscles of the abdomen preventing a child from sitting

 A child may have frequent urinary tract infections (usually uncommon in children younger